 DesOwen Side Effects

 Note: This page contains information about the side effects of desonide topical.
 Some of the dosage forms included on this document may not apply to the brand name DesOwen.

 Not all side effects for DesOwen may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to desonide topical: topical application cream, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment

-Check with your doctor immediately if any of the following side effects occur while taking desonide topical:Less common
+You should check with your doctor immediately if any of these side effects occur when taking desonide topical:Less common

 - Blistering, burning, crusting, dryness, or flaking of the skin